Cepheid (company): Pricing controversy

 There has been controversy around Cepheid's test-cartridge pricing.
+Since 2020, there has been a call from the public health community to reduce cartridge pricing to $5, as current prices remain a barrier to use in developing countries with high testing needs.

+In August 2012, a public-private partnership including the President's Emergency Plan for AIDS Relief, United States Agency for International Development, Unitaid, and Bill & Melinda Gates Foundation announced a subsidy plan that reduced the cost of GeneXpert MTB/RIF for TB testing from $16.86 to $9.98 in developing countries.
+It was recognized that the higher price had been impeding use of the test in low and middle-income countries.
+The Gates Foundation made an initial $3.5 million payment to fund the drop to start immediately.

-Cepheid announced that they would charge US$19.80 per COVID-19 test in developing countries (prices are higher in middle-income countries; for instance, GeneXpert TB tests cost $55-$82 per cartridge in Indonesia).
-Doctors without borders stated that that price was not affordable in countries where people live on less than two dollars a day.
+In 2020, Cepheid announced that they would charge US$19.80 per COVID-19 test in developing countries (prices are higher in middle-income countries; for instance, GeneXpert TB tests cost $55–82 per cartridge in Indonesia).
+Doctors Without Borders stated that that price was not affordable in countries where people live on less than two dollars a day.
 They estimated that the cost to Cepheid of providing the test is as low as $3, and called the offered price profiteering, asking that Cepheid make a more moderate profit by selling the tests for US$5 each.